 This type of dye requires hot water and doesn’t offer great colorfastness, similar to Union Dyes.
 They often need salt and, in some cases, vinegar to work properly.

 They work best with silk, wool, linen, and rayon fabrics.

 If you’re thinking of using direct dyes, .
 They come in a variety of colors and are very simple to use.

 Disperse dyes require the hottest dyebaths among all the dye types.
 They’re best for polyester and nylon fabrics, as well as other synthetic fibers.
 You can also use it for some plastics — remember to check the product label of your office chair to make sure.

-For direct dyes ,we recommend the Jacquard iDye Poly.
+,we recommend the Jacquard iDye Poly.